nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 Any message *larger* than `max_message_length` will be (partially) delivered to the `overflow` callback, if defined.
 The rest of the message will be discarded.
 Any following messages should be handled properly.

-If raising this, heap memory will be used o buffer the received message data between each incoming TCP packet.
-A single allocation for the full message will be performed when the first TCP packet is received, to avoid fragmentation.
+Heap memory will be used to buffer any message which spans more than a single TCP packet.
+A single allocation for the full message will be performed when the message header is first seen, to avoid heap fragmentation.
 If allocation fails, the MQTT session will be disconnected.

-Note that allocation may occur even if the message is not larger than the configured max!
+Note that heap allocation may occur even if the message is not larger than the configured max!
 For example, the broker may send multiple smaller messages in quick succession, which could go into the same TCP packet.
-If the last message does not fit into the TCP packet (or an intermediate router fragments it), a heap buffer will be allocated to hold the incomplete message while waiting for the next TCP packet.
+If the last message in the TCP packet did not fit fully, a heap buffer will be allocated to hold the incomplete message while waiting for the next TCP packet.

+The typical maximum size for a message to fit into a single TCP packet is 1460 bytes, but this depends on the network's MTU configuration, any packet fragmentation, and as described above, multiple messages in the same TCP packet.

 #### Example